np-guard/vpc-network-config-analyzer/README.md

   -analysis-type string
         Supported analysis types:
         * all_endpoints  - supported with: txt, md, json, drawio, arch_drawio, debug
-        * all_subnets  - supported with: txt, json
+        * all_subnets  - supported with: txt, md, json, drawio, arch_drawio
         * single_subnet  - supported with: txt
         * diff_all_endpoints  - supported with: txt, md
         * diff_all_subnets  - supported with: txt, md
+        * explain  - supported with: txt
          (default "all_endpoints")
   -debug
         Run in debug mode
+  -dst string
+        Destination name for network_interface or an external IP to be explained -dst-max-port int
+        Maximum destination port for connection description (default 65535) -dst-min-port int
-  -format string
+        Minimum destination port for connection description (default 1) -format string
         Output format; must be one of:
         txt, md, json, drawio, arch_drawio, debug (default "txt")